-With HOT COMPOSTING the heap is made in one go, left alone to decompose, and then the whole heap is ready to use in a relatively short space of time.
+With HOT COMPOSTING the heap is made in ONE GO, left alone to decompose, and then the whole heap is ready to use in a relatively short space of time.

-Advantages of HOT COMPOSTING over COLD:
+WHAT ARE THE ADVANTAGES of HOT COMPOSTING over COLD?:

 HOW TO MAKE HOT COMPOST: Come with me to Dave’s place and see how he does it.

 Dave lives on 5 acres with a large re-forested area, vegetable garden, chickens and ducks – so he always has a lot of material for making simple compost heaps like these.

 TOP TIP: Make your HOT COMPOST in a spot where you want to have a new garden bed – then just rake it out, when it is ready, and PLANT – bingo!

-3. Start with a good layer of dry/CARBON material – straw/shredded paper/dry leaves/cardboard/egg boxes/wood shavings/dry prunings etc.
+STEP 3.
+Start with a good layer of dry/CARBON material – straw/shredded paper/dry leaves/cardboard/egg boxes/wood shavings/dry prunings etc.

 STEP 4.
 Next, a layer of green/NITROGEN material – old pumpkin vines/freshly pulled weeds/grass clippings/spent flowers/kitchen scraps/seaweed/any plants from the pea or bean family (they are nitrogen rich)

-5. It’s important to water well between each layer.
+STEP 5.
+It’s important to water well between each layer.
 Here Dave is making sure the composting process will be activated quickly by adding diluted urine – a valuable source of nitrogen that we just flush away.
 Not so long ago this was all returned to the land – it still is in many countries.

 STEP 6.
 There are other compost activators like COMFREY.
 This is a deep-rooted plant that mines nutrients and helps to speed up decomposition.

-7. Any kind of animal manures are good in not too large quantities and better used as a ‘slurry’ – watered down.
+STEP 7.
+Any kind of animal manures are good in not too large quantities and better used as a ‘slurry’ – watered down.